Grey Street (song)

-"Grey Street" is the third and final radio single from Dave Matthews Band from their 2002 studio album, Busted Stuff.
+"Grey Street" is the third and final single from American rock band Dave Matthews Band's fifth studio album, Busted Stuff (2002).
 The first known recording of the song appears on the unofficially-released The Lillywhite Sessions, produced by Steve Lillywhite.
 The song revolves around the story of a girl who is consumed with feelings of loneliness, boredom and powerlessness.
 Color—and the lack thereof—are motifs in the song.